WillBao33/Cartoonifier/README.md

 git clone https://github.com/WillBao33/Cartoonifier.git
 ```
 ### Run with Docker
+Building the docker image would take a while due to installation of OpenCV, so feel free to grab a cup of coffee :)

 To build the Docker image and execute the application, run:
 ```
 cd ./Fine-Art-Portrait